vlait/211bsd.pdp11/README.md

 # 211bsd.pdp11

-pdp11tetris.tar contains a reasonably original looking variant, precompiled binary included (use -c for colour terminal)
+pdp11tetris.tar contains a reasonably original looking variant, precompiled binary included (use -c for colour terminal) The precompiled binary expects to be able to write to /usr/games/lib/tetris.scores and may be a little cross if it can't.

  * Tetris for BSD/386
  *